Skip to main content

 Approved Models

-The California Emissions Estimator Model (CalEEMod) is approved for use by the FRAQMD.
-CalEEMod is free and available to download at: http://caleemod.com/.
-The District will accept the new online version or the previous desktop version of CalEEMod model runs and reports.
-The District has not yet established a date when only the new, online version will be accepted.
+The web-based version of California Emissions Estimator Model (CalEEMod) is approved for use by the FRAQMD.
+CalEEMod is free and available to use at: http://caleemod.com/.

-The Roadway Construction Emissions Model (in MS Excel - 1.8 Mb) is available at the SMAQMD web site to assist Type II (construction phase only) project proponents with determining the emission impacts of their projects.
+The District historically has recommended using the Roadway Construction Emissions Model to assist Type II (construction phase only) project proponents with determining the emission impacts of their projects.
+The Caleemod Lineal Construction Module has superseded the Road Construction Emissions Model.
+The District recommends using the Caleemod Lineal Construction Module.

 The FRAQMD adopted Policy 9.2 regarding the use of other models to estimate emissions performed under CEQA/NEPA.